Lessons from a Unicorn Digital Marketing Assistant who actually does the work.

 Because investing in your own growth and development is vital to finding (and getting hired for) those high-end virtual assistant online jobs.

-My course will not only give you a solid foundation of digital marketing knowledge and tech skills – it will also give you loads of insider tips and direct job leads from my own network.
+My group coaching program and course will not only give you a solid foundation of digital marketing knowledge and tech skills – it will also give you loads of insider tips and direct job leads from my own network.

 I can’t usually take on any new clients of my own, and that’s why I need more unicorn VAs in my network!
 I need smart go-getters that I can connect with all of these business owners who are reaching out to me.